Combat Hospital

 Combat Hospital is a medical drama television series, filmed in Toronto, that debuted on Global in Canada and ABC in the United States on June 21, 2011.
 Its final episode was broadcast on September 6, 2011.
-The series was known for a time by the working title The Hot Zone before reverting to the original title, Combat Hospital.
+The series was known for a time by the working title The Hot Zone before reverting to its original title, Combat Hospital.

 ABC announced on October 24, 2011, that it would not be renewing Combat Hospital for a second season.
-On December 16, 2011, Shaw Media confirmed that Combat Hospital would not be renewed for another season due to their inability to find a new broadcast partner after ABC opted not to continue with the series earlier that fall.
+On December 16, 2011, Shaw Media confirmed that Combat Hospital would not be renewed for another season due to their inability to find a new broadcast partner after ABC had opted not to continue with the series earlier that fall.

 Plot

 Set in Kandahar, Afghanistan in 2006, the series revolves around the life and work of doctors and nurses from the International Security Assistance Force, specifically from Canada, the United States, the United Kingdom, Australia, Germany, and other allied countries at a military hospital.